 by Dan Sallitt, which went on to play at festivals in Sarasota, Rotterdam and Vienna.
 She travels extensively to international festivals and markets, speaking on panels and serving on festival juries around the world (including Sundance, Outfest and Rome).

-Marketing and Publicity Manager
+Director of Marketing and Publicity

 Joe was born and raised outside of Cleveland, OH, before relocating to Pittsburgh, and then New York City in 2013.
 During his undergraduate career, he spent time working on short films and corporate videos, but switched focus towards criticism and research while obtaining his MA at NYU in Cinema Studies.
 Joe first formed an interest for the world of film festivals while serving as a member of the Cleveland International Film Festival's selection committee for three of the festival's seasons.
 In addition to his duties at Visit Films, Joe writes and edits for various publications.